davidrhoden/davidrhoden-basic-netlify/timeline/stacks/stacks-saturn-bar-may-12-2022.md

   - weather
   - Covid-19

 ---

 This was a fine and dandy show for us but not a big crowd, perhaps because it was storming outside.
 We had the doors open so we could see the whipping rain and flashes of lightning.

+There was, to be honest, no crowd.
 Some guy who said he had been a bass player in local bands in the eighties was there, he said we were amazing.
-He offeredd to share a joint with us, here and now, in the age of COVID.
+He offered to share a joint with us, here and now, in the age of COVID.

 <div id="viewport">
     <button id="buttonPrevious">&#10094;</button>